Prosp3r/evm/README.md

 The EVM is a *(Quasi)Turing complete* 256 bit *STACK BASED* virtual machine that allows anyone to execute arbitrary EVM byte code.

 The EVM is actually a turing complete VM.
 Quasi is used due to the checks put in place to prevent infinit running codes being executed in the VM this is achieved using what's known as *GAS*

 Below are clarification of some of the highlighted terms as they relate to the EVM.

 - Current World State referes to the most recent state of the ethereum blockchain after the most recent transactions are carried out.
 - Stack Based - The EVM is built on a first in first out data structure.
-- Gas is the resource used as a means of compensation to the nodes that host the evm.
+- GAS is the resource used as a means of compensation to the nodes that host the evm.
 Gas can be paid for with Wei, the smallest unit of ether(ETH) it's native currency for exchange.
 One wei is 10^18 Ethers
 - TURING COMPLETE means it can carry out any abitrary computation to completion
+- OPCODES are the low level “human readable” instructions of the EVM.
+    Some of these Opcodes require gas, others don’t.

+    Some opcodes have predefined gas cost(eg. ADD Opcode uses 3 gas).
+While others have dynamically computed gas cost(e.g CALL Opcode requires computation using formula specified in the yellow paper).